JanPhilipMuennich/2021-ss-hierarchy/coursework.md

-# Hierarchy a natural order
+### Hierarchy a natural order

-- test 1
+Presentation from

+- Donal Bintang Satria
-- test 2
+- Jan-Philip Muennich

 ---

-## CD of the corona app
+### CD of the corona app

 - how ofter was it deployed since the start?